-But if you're applying for a job in finance and have read a lot of books about money, this shows you have a real interest in the industry and could even encourage the interviewer to share some of their favourite works too (ideal for forging a bond and leaving an impression on them).
+But if you're applying for a job in finance and have read a lot of books about money, this shows you have a real interest in the industry.
+It could even encourage the interviewer to share some of their favourite works too.
+And this is ideal for forging a bond and leaving an impression on them.

 Personal and professional references

 When you're filling out a job application form, you'll usually be asked for two references (or 'referees').
 If you're still at uni or you're looking for your first graduate job, don't hesitate to use someone from university.
 Your personal tutor is usually the most obvious choice.

 Always ask for your referees' permission before giving out their details though.
 Let them know about your career aspirations and the type of roles that you're applying for.